ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### Crypted-Fields
 Comma-separated list of fields that will be crypted in the results, or `none` to disable crypting.
 Defaults to `host,login`.

 **Caution**: each job uses a random salt for crypting, so crypted values for the same access event but from distinct jobs are not identical.
-Use the `Crypted-Salt` header to change this behavior.
+Use the `Crypting-Salt` header to change this behavior.

 ### Crypting-Salt
 A specific crypting key to use if you want fields to be crypted the same way accross different jobs.